-Always follow labels for rate, timing and pre-harvest intervals (PHI) when applying herbicides.
+With any later applications, always follow labels for rate, timing and pre-harvest intervals (PHI).
 Applications made after the label window can lead to reduced weed control due to advanced weed staging and reduced herbicide contact with the weeds through the increased canola canopy closure.
 Late applications can also cause canola buds to abort, increasing the potential for permanent yield loss.
 Finally, late applications and higher than recommended rates of registered herbicides can increase the risk of elevated residues in the marketable grain.
 Foreign buyers are testing for pesticide residues that exceed registered maximum residue limits (MRLs) or are not registered for use on that crop.
 Read more tips from Keep it Clean on following the label to avoid unacceptable residues.